 The abuser may say that pointing out to you that your parents are controlling is done to help you to mature, become independent, make your own decisions, live your own life and be happy and so on and so forth.
 Who would not want all these things?!?
 When the victim is convinced of these ideas (and the abuser will repeat them often enough to make sure they are), the idea that they are being isolated seems so far from the reality of the victim that they can easily dismiss it.

-Let's run through a list of what abusers say and do that qualify as abusive relationship signs.
+Let's run through a list of what abusers and manipulative personalities say and do that qualify as abusive relationship signs.